 How we built an Open Source storage system based on these observations from scratch

-Instead, database pages are copied to memory, updated and synced to a file in batches.
+Database pages are copied to memory, updated and synced to a file in batches.
 When a transaction commits, SirixDB flushes pages to persistent storage during a postorder traversal of the internal tree-structure.

 The page-structure for one revision is depicted in the following figure:

 UberPageis the main entry point.
 It contains header information about the configuration of the resource as well as a reference to an

 IndirectPage.
 The reference contains the offset of the IndirectPage in the data-file or the transaction-intent log and an in-memory pointer.
 SirixDB always writes the

-- IndirectPages are used to increase the fanout of the tree and in essence to be able to store and retrieve a large number of records (while only ever having to read a predefined number of pages once a record has to be read again).
+- IndirectPages are used to increase the fanout of the tree.
+SirixDB uses these pages to be able to store and retrieve a large number of records while only ever having to read a predefined number of pages.
 We currently store 512 references in the

 IndirectPageto either another layer of indirect pages or the data pages, either a

 RecordPage.
 SirixDB adds a new level of indirect pages whenever it runs out of the number of records it can address in the leaf pages.
-It stores the height of the current subtree, that is the number of levels of indirect pages is always stored in the respective subtree-root page.
+It stores the height of the current subtree that is the number of levels of indirect pages in the respective subtree-root page.
 We borrowed the ideas from the filesystem ZFS and hash-array based tries as we also store checksums in parent database-pages/page-fragments, which in turn form a self-validating merkle-tree.
 As IndirectPages potentially may have many

-null-pointers we use a bitset to keep track of which array indices are really set and thus are able to store a compact array or list in-memory.
+null-pointers, SirixDB uses a bitset to keep track of which array indices contain references.
+Thus, it can store a compact array or list in-memory.

 RevisionRootPageis the main entry point to a revision.
 It stores the author-ID, an optional commit-message and a timestamp in the form of the unix epoch (milliseconds since 1970).
 Furthermore it stores a reference to a